The

 Revitalized For a New Era

 Built on the site of the Bloomington's first court, John McBarnes commissioned the construction of Illinois' first WWI Memorial building in 1921.
 Mr. McBarnes, a very successful farmer, hired legendary architect, Arthur Moratz to design the building.
 By May 27, 1922 the cornerstone was set featuring the largest public gathering in Bloomington-Normal history.
 The event was covered by Popular Mechanics magazine in 1922.
 On New Year's Eve, 1930, The McBarnes Building played host to a concert performed by the Glenn Miller Orchestra.
 This iconic building served as a gathering place for war veterns until a devastating fire engulfed the building in September of 1972.
-At It was then that the building was rebuilt and converted to commercial use.
+It was then that the building was rebuilt and converted to commercial use.
 Today, the storied McBarnes Building stands as an architectural study of balance, symmetry and perfected proportions.
 It is a grand reminder of strong roots and history yet its modernization nods to the future.
 Now it's time to write your chapter.
 Let us help you design a space for your business or non-profit; space that pays homage to the past while inspiring your team to create an even better future.

 Shall We Begin